collective/collective.formcriteria/collective/formcriteria/README.txt

     >>> anon_browser.getLink('Baz Event Title')
     <Link text='Baz Event Title'
     url='http://nohost/plone/Members/test_user_1_/baz-event-title'>

+Since the search form has been submitted, the search form starts out collapsed.

+    >>> 'collapsedOnLoad' in anon_browser.contents
+    True

 The search form also reflects the search term submitted rather than the default value submitted on the criteria tab.